HMS Petard (G56): Club runs

 The 12th Destroyer Flotilla was to be based in Malta, a reflection of the war situation.
 Petard, along with many other ships, was to participate in Operation Retribution, the Allied effort to prevent German and Italian forces from reinforcing their garrisons in Tunisia.
 Naval forces were to also prevent evacuation or escape.
-One of the first Retribution offensive sweeps was carried out by Pakenham, Queen Olga and Petard on 16 March.
-These sweeps became known rather euphemistically as "The Club Runs".
+One of the first Retribution offensive sweeps was carried out by Pakenham, Queen Olga and Petard on 16 March..

 Petard and her consorts were still involved in convoy escort work.
-On one occasion, their convoy was attacked by six Ju 87 (Stuka) dive bombers escorted by Bf 109 fighters.
-As the Stukas came out of the sun in a near vertical dive, the four-inch high-angle guns put out a barrage, firing up to 22 rounds a minute.
+On one occasion, their convoy was attacked by six Junkers Ju 87 (Stuka) dive bombers escorted by Messerschmitt Bf 109 fighters.
+As the Stukas came out of the sun in a near vertical dive, the 4-inch high-angle guns put out a barrage, firing up to 22 rounds a minute.
 Egan established his style of ship-handling, lying back in his bridge chair and wearing smoked glasses (against the sun's rays), while calling out helm and speed alterations.
 Three dive bombers were shot down; one, which narrowly missed Queen Olga, by the accompanying Beaufighters.
 Ex-Leading Seaman Douglas Vowles cited Egan's commitment and skill as "saving my life and that of my shipmates many times over".

 Petard, accompanied by Paladin, took part in a high-speed dash to bombard the port of Sousse in Tunisia in early April 1943.
 Using charts captured from Uarsciek, the two ships negotiated minefields and avoided German U-boats before reaching their objective.
 As they withdrew, they were intercepted by several E-boats.
 Both destroyers were raked by German machine gun fire, but there were no casualties, and only minor damage was sustained.

-Petard was not so lucky on 24 April when she was strafed by an unknown plane or planes (sources vary).
+Petard was not so lucky on 24 April when she was strafed by an unknown aircraft (or several aircraft, sources vary).
 Four men were killed and buried at sea, a fifth died later in Malta; ten were wounded.